Ingobamakhosi Carbineers: List of campaign and battle honours

 Since its inception, the Natal Carbineers have participated in every campaign in KwaZulu-Natal.
 Their baptism of fire came during the Langalibalele Rebellion in 1873 where they suffered their first casualties in action in the Drakensberg.
-Subsequently, during the Anglo-Zulu War, the Carbineers suffered heavy losses at the Battle of Isandlwana on 22 January 1879.
+Subsequently, during the Anglo-Zulu War, the Carbineers suffered minor losses at the Battle of Isandlwana on 22 January 1879.

 South Africa 1879

 The Natal Carbineers participated in the invasion of Zululand in January 1879, and on 22 January, 23 members of the Regiment perished in the famous battle of Isandlwana.
-The unit was subsequently relegated to garrison duties at Landman’s Drift on the Mzinyathi, or Buffalo River.
+The unit was subsequently relegated to garrison duties at Landman's Drift on the Mzinyathi, or Buffalo River.

 South Africa 1899–1902

 In September 1899, the Natal Carbineers were mobilised for active service in the British campaign to subdue the Boer republics of the Transvaal and Orange Free State.
 The Regiment served until October 1900, when the Natal Volunteer Forces were demobilized.
 Some men continued their service in the Volunteer Composite Regiment until the end of the war in May 1902.